ffmtsw/ffmt/docs/source/index.md

+# FFMT
-## Welcome to the FFMT Documentation
+## Welcome
 **Current version:** 6.0
-**Last release date:** 2026-01-01
+**Release date:** 2026-01-01

-FFMT is a MATLAB-based suite for Magnetotelluric analisis, processing, interpretation and visualization.
+FFMT is a MATLAB-based toolkit for magnetotelluric (MT) analysis, processing, interpretation, and visualization.

+Since its inception in 2020, FFMT has evolved through multiple iterations.
+In 2026, we are releasing a stable version that consolidates the modules developed since 2020, now accompanied by comprehensive documentation and step-by-step tutorials for each module.

+Stay tuned for updates and new features.
+Visit [ffmt.xyz](https://www.ffmt.xyz/) for the latest news.

 ```{toctree}
 :maxdepth: 2